-- 1 Upon receipt of a Request made in accordance with Bylaw 302, we shall ask the respondent to appoint their arbitrator or to agree to the appointment of a sole arbitrator within 14 days (two weeks) and to notify us and the claimant of the name of their arbitrator. - We shall appoint the third arbitrator who shall serve as Chair of the tribunal within seven days (one week) of the appointment of the second arbitrator, whether appointed by us or the respondent.
-The Chair will be selected from those arbitrators that are members of the ICA Arbitration Strategy Committee. - We may appoint an observer for training purposes who will not form part of the tribunal. - 4 Arbitrators must be Individual Members of our Association when they are appointed.
-Arbitrators must additionally be qualified to the standards set by the Directors from time to time before they may accept such appointments. - If a vacancy arises because any arbitrator dies, resigns, refuses to act, ceases to hold the requisite qualifications or becomes incapable of performing their functions, the vacancy shall be filled by the method set out in paragraph (1) above. - By accepting appointment (whether by a party or by us) an arbitrator binds themselves to the Association to act in accordance with the Bylaws and Articles. - 7 If either firm: - a fails to nominate an arbitrator within 14 days (two weeks) of being requested to do so; or b fails to agree on a replacement arbitrator within 14 days (two weeks) of a substantiated and valid objection to a nomination,
+- 1 Upon receipt of a Request made in accordance with Bylaw 302, we shall ask the respondent to appoint their arbitrator or to agree to the appointment of a sole arbitrator within 14 days (two weeks) and to notify us and the claimant of the name of their arbitrator. - We shall appoint the third arbitrator who shall serve as Chair of the Tribunal within seven days (one week) of the appointment of the second arbitrator, whether appointed by us or the respondent.
+The Chair will be selected from those arbitrators that are members of the ICA Arbitration Strategy Committee. - We may appoint an observer for training purposes who will not form part of the Tribunal. - 4 Arbitrators must be Individual Members of our Association when they are appointed.
+Arbitrators must additionally be qualified to the standards set by the Directors from time to time before they may accept such appointments. - If a vacancy arises because any arbitrator dies, resigns, refuses to act, ceases to hold the requisite qualifications or becomes incapable of performing their functions, the vacancy shall be filled by the method set out in paragraph (1) above.
+If a Chair of a Tribunal ceases to be an Arbitration Strategy Committee member, they can continue to serve on those Tribunals or Technical Appeal Committee that they were appointed to when they were a member of the Arbitration Strategy Committee and is not considered to be unqualified to chair them. - By accepting appointment (whether by a party or by us) an arbitrator binds themselves to the Association to act in accordance with the Bylaws and Articles.

+7 If either firm:

-We will make an appointment on behalf of the firm that has failed to nominate an arbitrator, or failed to agree on a replacement arbitrator within the time allowed.
+- a fails to nominate an arbitrator within 14 days (two weeks) of being requested to do so; or - b fails to agree on a replacement arbitrator within 14 days (two weeks) of a substantiated and valid objection to a nomination,

-- If either firm objects to an arbitrator or any member of a tribunal or an observer, it must do so within seven days (one week) of notice being given of the relevant appointment.
+- We will make an appointment on behalf of the firm that has failed to nominate an arbitrator, or failed to agree on a replacement arbitrator within the time allowed. - If either firm objects to an arbitrator or any member of a Tribunal or an observer, it must do so within seven days (one week) of notice being given of the relevant appointment.
 Any objection must be made in writing, accompanied by the reasons for objection.
-An objection to an appointment will only be valid if the President decides that substantial injustice could result. - 9 If an objection is not acted on and not withdrawn, the President must be asked to decide whether it is to be valid. - If new evidence comes to light after the normal time limits for raising an objection have expired, an objection may still be raised.
+An objection to an appointment will only be valid if the President decides that substantial injustice could result. - 9 If an objection is not acted on and not withdrawn, the President must be asked to decide whether it is to be valid. - 10 If new evidence comes to light after the normal time limits for raising an objection have expired, an objection may still be raised.
 The President will decide whether it will be heard and whether it is valid. - If a firm disagrees with the President's intention or decision it can appeal to the Directors but it must do so within seven days (one week) of notice having been given of the Presidents' decision.
 The Directors can use any of the powers given to the President at paragraph (6) and paragraph (7) above. - 12 If the President should have a possible conflict of interest, they will not appoint arbitrators under these Bylaws.
 In that situation, the Vice-President or an acting President, will have the same powers of appointment as the President.

-Revoking the authority of an arbitrator or appeal committee member
+Revoking the authority of an arbitrator or appeal Committee member